kizniche/Mycodo/3.5/README.md

 #### P

-The proportaional path takes the error (the difference between the actual position and the desired position) and multiplies it by a constant, Kp, to yield an output value.
+The proportaional path takes the error (the difference between the actual position and the desired position) and multiplies it by a constant, K<sub>p</sub>, to yield an output value.
 When the error is large, there will be a large proportional output.

 #### I

-The integral path takes the error and multiplies it by Ki, then integrates it.
-As the error changes over time, the integral will continually sum it and multiply it by the constant Ki.
+The integral path takes the error and multiplies it by K<sub>i</sub>, then integrates it (K<sub>i</sub> · 1/s).
+As the error changes over time, the integral will continually sum it and multiply it by the constant K<sub>i</sub>.
 It integral is used to remove constant errors in the control system.
 If using P alone produces an output that allows a constant error, the integral will increase the output until the error decreases.

 #### D

-Last, the derivative path multiplies the error by Kd, then differentiates it.
+Last, the derivative path multiplies the error by K<sub>d</sub>, then differentiates it (K<sub>d</sub> · s).
 When the error rate changes over time, the output signal will change.
 The faster the change in error, the larger the derivative path becomes, decreasing the output rate of change.

 #### Configurations